Beijia-Yuan/qBOLD_modeling/README.md

 #### preparation(cond, TE)

 This function sets up the enviroment for downstream calculations.
+You should run it before you run each condition pair.

 ##### Input: